chrischank/Land-Cover-Change/README.md

 ## Additional Notes on Land Cover Change (LCC) Notebooks

-• <strong>Part1_LCC.ipynb</strong>: Demonstrates how to load raster data (land cover years 2020, 2021, 2022), clip to an area of interest (AOI), resample if needed, and compute spectral or categorical changes through time.
+• <strong>Part1_LCC.ipynb</strong>: Demonstrates how to load raster data (land cover years 2020, 2021, 2022), clip to an area of interest (AOI), resample if needed (not working), and compute categorical changes through time.
 • <strong>Part_2.py</strong> / <strong>Part_2</strong> scripts: Illustrates a batch approach for multiple AOIs or multiple sets of time-series raster data.

-Each notebook writes logs, plots, or output CSVs to designated folders like <code>docs/Part_1/</</code> and <code>docs/Part_2</code> or <code>data/</code> subfolders, as configured within the scripts.
+Only Part_2.py writes logs, plots, or output CSVs to designated folders <code>docs/Part_2</code> or <code>data/</code> subfolders, as configured within the scripts.